Leigh Adams (footballer): Coaching career

 Since retiring, Adams went straight into coaching with South Croydon in the Eastern Football League.
 After a lackluster 2016 season only managing six wins, the 2017 season saw Adams lead them to twelve wins & third place on the ladder in Division One.
 After suffering a 76-point loss to Vermont in the second semi-final, the two sides would meet again in the Grand Final, for South Croydon to cause a massive 18-point upset win over Vermont, who had only suffered one loss all season.
 Adams was also named the competitions Coach of the Year.

 Less than a week after the Grand Final Victory, Adams was named as the newly appointed Coach of Coburg Football Club in the Victorian Football League, replacing a former North Melbourne past player in Peter German.
 Adams' first season was a tough one with the club only winning one game (along with one draw), however was credited with the teams improvement in 2019, and while they only won two games, Coburg looked a whole lot more competitive.
 He resigned on 25 July with four games left remaining in the season.

 North Melbourne

 In September 2019, it was announced Adams would return to North Melbourne as an assistant coach in the role of Development Coach for the 2020 season. and additionally was given the role of VFL team coach for the 2021 season.

 In July 2022, Adams was appointed caretaker senior coach of North Melbourne for the rest of the 2022 season, after the club and senior coach David Noble parted ways, when Noble was sacked as senior coach.
 At the end of the 2022 season, Adams was not retained as senior coach of North Melbourne and was replaced by Alastair Clarkson.
 Adams however remained at the North Melbourne Football Club as assistant coach.
-On 23 August 2025, it was announced that Adams would depart the North Melbourne Football Club at the end of the 2025 AFL season.

 Carlton

-On 3 October 2025, it was announced Adams had joined the Carlton Football Club as an assistant coach in the role of midfield coach under senior coach Michael Voss.
+At the end of 2025, Adams departed North Melbourne and joined the Carlton Football Club as an assistant coach in the role of midfield coach under senior coach Michael Voss.